ksevindik/ksevindik.github.io/_posts/2010-12-10-a-criteria-builder-idiom-for-hibernate-queries.md

+---
+layout: post
-# A Criteria Builder Idiom for Hibernate Queries
+title: A Criteria Builder Idiom for Hibernate Queries
+author: Kenan Sevindik
+---

 This simple idiom continuously appears in our search/find use cases, and several other ones, which have parts, in which we find some data to act on it, according to some specific condition.